 When pilots are underway, data on outputs or outcomes should be made public when they are measured as the basis for payments, for the benefit of local stakeholders and beneficiaries as well as taxpayers in donor countries.
 More detailed information, including on the design and costs of specific interventions and pricing of outcomes, should be made available over time as the results of independent evaluations are released.
 Openness will help to generate evidence of the effectiveness of the approach, accelerate confidence in DIBs for investors, governments, service providers and taxpayers, and reduce transactions costs over time.

-Detailed recommendations, including for individual DIB actors, are set out on pages 9-15.
+Detailed recommendations are set out on p.
+8.